-Honors Tutorial (Variable Credit) Prerequisite: 15 hours of English credit and admission to the Honors Program.
+Honors Tutorial (Variable Credit) Prerequisite: Junior or Senior standing, 15 hours of English credit and admission to the Honors Program.
 Open to student candidates for honors graduation in English, this course includes reading and research in a particular topic of literature, linguistics, or language.
 (By arrangement)